Did you spend the first days of school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 7. Trading cards

-Hard mode: Assign everyone to draw a trading card for someone else on the team. 😝
+Hard mode: Have everyone create a trading card for someone else on the team. 😝

 8. Mindfulness check-in